Barandis/kessel/docsrc/parsers/flat.md

                         // Expected a letter or a digit
 ```

 Here's an additional example to demonstrate the motivation behind making this parser in the first place.
-While writing a TOML parser, this parser ended up being written (unknown variables here &mdash; including `newline`, as TOML has its own idea of what a newline is &mdash; are just parsers defined in other parts of the code and aren't important here):
+While writing a TOML parser, this parser ended up being written (non-functions here &mdash; including `newline`, as TOML has its own idea of what a newline is &mdash; are just parsers defined in other parts of the code and aren't important for understanding the point):

 ```javascript
 const mlBasicBody = join(compact(seq(